asifsanjary/ListsNotesReminders/README.md

-# Lists Notes Reminders App
+# To-Dos Notes Reminders App
-An Android App to record your notes, lists and reminders.
+An Android App to record your notes, todos and reminders.
 ## How to run the app
 1. Open Android Studio on your PC.
 2. Select **Get from Version Control**, Paste the url `https://github.com/asifsanjary/ListsNotesReminders.git` and Clone the project.